 Julia Nerbonne - Ph.D. is the executive director of Minnesota Interfaith Power & Light (MNIPL) and teaches Environmental Ethics and Sustainability Studies at the University of Minnesota.
 She has been organizing volunteer leaders to be powerful change-makers for over a decade.

-Charissa Verdoorn - As Outreach & Policy Manager, Charissa builds MNIPL’s interfaith climate justice network by facilitating climate conversations and trainings, supporting Climate Justice Congregations to deepen their response to climate change, and leading the Policy and Movement Builder teams.
+Charissa Verdoorn - As Outreach & Policy Manager, Charissa facilitates climate conversations and trainings, supports Climate Justice Congregations in deepening their response to climate change, and leads the Policy and Movement Builder teams.
 Her goal is to organize and equip MNIPL congregations to take action for climate in practical, systemic, and relational ways that build a just and sustainable world.
-She is the primary liaison between MNIPL and the 100% Campaign, a coalition focused on getting Minnesota to 100% clean energy by 2050.

-Buff Grace - As Solar Outreach Manager, Buff champions MNIPL’s efforts to turn Minnesota 100% sun-powered.
-He coordinates residential solar bulk buy programs and assists churches and businesses to convert to solar power.
-Before coming to MNIPL, Buff served as a priest in the Episcopal church, a wilderness guide and a market gardener.
+Buff Grace - As Director of Faith Networks, Buff guides the MNIPL team that helps congregations and area networks take bold climate action.
+Before coming to MNIPL, Buff served as a priest in the Episcopal church, a wilderness guide, and a market gardener.